Rachel to the Rescue by Elinor Lipman

 |Jose M, Unsplash|

 I hadn’t read any of Elinor Lipman’s work before, so I wasn’t really sure what to expect.
 I was intrigued by the cover and description of Rachel to the Rescue, and it turned out to be just what I needed.
-I was having a pretty crappy mental health day when I picked up this novel, and it had me in fits of laughter within moments.
+It had me in fits of laughter within moments.

 It was lighthearted, filled with joy, charm, and humour.
 I adored Rachel’s personality, mostly because she’s so dramatic.
 For example, when she’s at the hospital following the accident, and she’s trying to weasel morphine out of the nurse on duty, her ‘now favorite nurse.’
 That definitely gave me a giggle.
 Rachel’s personality is bold, daring, and totally sarcastic, which I just loved.

-An extremely accomplished author, Elinor Lipman clung to me in a way a novelist hasn’t for a while, and now I’m tempted to save the rest of her work for a rainy day, to pull it out again for when I need it most.
-Both Good Riddance and On Turpentine Lane, by Elinor sound like lovely reads.
+I’m tempted to save the rest Lipman's work for a rainy day, Both Good Riddance and On Turpentine Lane, sound like great reads.

 ELINOR LIPMAN is the award-winning author of eleven novels, including The View from Penthouse B and The Inn at Lake Devine; one essay collection, I Can't Complain; and Tweet Land of Liberty: Irreverent Rhymes from the Political Circus.
 She lives in New York City.